JayMc/Middle-bid/README.md

 Middle-match
 ==========
-Finds a price point overlapping halfway between a min and max from both parties (buyer and seller).
+A Node module which finds a price point overlapping halfway between a min and max for both parties (buyer and seller).

 ## Example